idelchi/dotgen/README.md

 - `size "path"` - Get file size in bytes, 0 if not exists
 - `join "path" "to" "file"` - Join multiple path elements into a single path
 - `read "path"` - Read file content, returns an error if the file doesn't exist or can't be read
-- `copy "src" "dst"` - Copy file from src to dst, returns an error if the operation fails
 - `posixPath "path"` - Convert Windows path (like `C:/...` or `C:\...`) to Posix format (`/c/...`)
 - `windowsPath "path"` - Convert Posix path (like `/c/...`) to Windows format (`C:/...`)